Care of lacerations

 In all cases, epidermal closure must precisely realign edges horizontally using natural skin landmarks (eg, folds, creases, lip margins) when available.
 Vertical alignment is equally important to avoid a step-off deformity.
 Excess tension after closure is evidenced by indenting of the skin or a sausage link appearance.
 Such a repair should be redone, adding deep dermal sutures, additional percutaneous sutures, or both as needed.
 Adjustments to suture technique are needed to achieve optimal alignment when wound edges are beveled.
 For example, edges may be debrided or suture bite size may differ from one side of the wound to the other.

-Tetanus immunization is given if necessary (see Table: Tetanus Prophylaxis in Routine Wound Management).
+Tetanus immunization is given if necessary (see table ).

-Topical antibiotic ointment is applied daily; it can reduce risk of infection and help maintain a moist wound environment that optimizes healing.
+Topical antibiotic ointment (eg, bacitracin, bacitracin/neomycin/polymyxin) is applied daily; it can reduce risk of infection and help maintain a moist wound environment that optimizes healing.
 However, ointment is not used over tissue adhesives or adhesive strips.

 If deemed necessary, antibiotics are given as early as possible; the first dose may be given parenterally.